Chapter: Allocation

 The farms did not fail because of cruelty.

-Years later, when the term pre-commit entered common speech, the water incident would be cited as the first public fracture.
+Years later, when the term pre-commit entered common speech as something more than a contract mechanism — when it had migrated fully from the vocabulary of financial instruments into the vocabulary of democratic governance — the water incident would be cited as the first public fracture.

 It was not the first time the system had refused human preference.

-It was the first time refusal was visible.
+It was the first time the refusal was visible.